rahiel/telegram-send/README.md

 [![License](https://img.shields.io/badge/License-GPLv3+-blue.svg)](https://github.com/rahiel/telegram-send/blob/master/LICENSE.txt)

-Telegram-send is a command-line tool to send messages and files over Telegram to your account or to a channel.
+Telegram-send is a command-line tool to send messages and files over Telegram to your account, to a group or to a channel.
 It provides a simple interface that can be easily called from other programs.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**